How Hermann Rorschach's 'Inkblots' Took On A Life Of Their Own

 "His dad was a drawing teacher and he was a very visual person," author Damion Searls tells NPR's Robert Siegel.

 In his new book, The Inkblots, Searls traces the history of the Rorschach test and the man who invented it.
-The Rorschach's images have become something of a cliché over the years, and Searls believes that reputation is unfair.
+The Rorschach images have become something of a cliche over the years, and Searls believes that reputation is unfair.

 "A lot of people do dismiss them, but those dismissals are out of date," he says.

-He believes that when administered properly, the test can yield useful data, but cautions that it would never be used in isolation, but rather, always in the context of other tests.
-He talks with Siegel about the evolution of the Rorschach test, and the intersection of art and psychology.
+Searls believes that when administered properly, the test can yield useful data, but he cautions that it would never be used in isolation but rather always in the context of other tests.
+He talks with Siegel about the evolution of the Rorschach test and the intersection of art and psychology.

 Interview Highlights